 An important limitation of CONTENT CREATOR is that it requires programming to create and customize the content created.
-End-user-level customizability, however, is important for many Web applications since changes to the content presentation can be applied quicker.
+End-user-level customizability, however, is important for many web applications since web developers are easier to hire (and less costly) than qualified programmers.

-Cmpared to static HTML content, CONTENT CREATORS are rather slow.
+Compared to static HTML content, CONTENT CREATORS are rather slow.
 For high-performance systems a performance closer to using static content is required.
 Most often only small parts of a page are dynamic, and others are given statically.
 In suitable cases, we should not build up the whole page dynamically, but use static content where possible.